How to Fix a Kernel Security Check Failure BSOD

 Choose to restart now and check for problems if you want to check for problems right away, or If you want to wait until your next restart, check for problems the next time I start my computer.
 To confirm that your system memory is performing properly, the Memory Diagnostic tool will run a stress test on it.
 If any problems are discovered, you may need to consider replacing your system memory.

-Also READ 10 Best Einthusan Alternatives To Watch Movies & TV Shows
+Also READ 22 Cartoni80 Alternatives To Watch Cartoons

 Reset Windows 10